 Last year I ordered a couple of The Wild Year books for gifts after hearing good things about it on the radio – it has lots of suggestions for things to do outside throughout the seasons and think it is a lovely gift to give to a child.

-Another great book that I’ve picked out this year is Cooking Step by Step: More than 50 Delicious Recipes for Young Cooks.…perfect book to encourage children to venture into the kitchen to discover how to create delicious food!
+Another great book that I picked out last year was Cooking Step by Step: More than 50 Delicious Recipes for Young Cooks.
+It’s a perfect book to encourage children to venture into the kitchen to discover how to create delicious food!

-Book a holiday – take them to the destination of their dreams.
-Maybe it would be to pay a visit to somebody they love on the other side of the World?
+Book a holiday.
+Take them to the destination of their dreams.
+Maybe it would be to pay a visit to somebody they love, who lives on the other side of the World?

-Hire a camper van for the day and take them on a tour around their favourite county – or a longer trip if you have both the time and the pennies!!!
+Hire a camper van for the day and take them on a tour around their favourite county.
+Or a much longer trip if you have the time.
+And the pennies!!!

-Gifting is not just about giving a physical object, it can simply be giving your time freely to somebody.
-Spending precious moments with them and doing something ‘they love’.
-So often, this can mean far more than anything you could possibly buy.
+Gifting isn’t just about giving a physical object.
+It can simply be to give your time freely to somebody.
+Spending precious moments with them, doing the things that brings them joy, really can mean so much more than anything you could possibly buy.